 WomenVenture helps women of all ages, cultures, races and income levels achieve economic success.

-WomenVenture supports women-owned businesses by providing microloans, working capital, education and ongoing consultation through all stages of business.
+WomenVenture supports women business owners by providing classes, capital and ongoing consultation through all stages of business.

 1978 – Judy Justad, Carol Truesdell and Marion Etzwiler establish CHART, a nonprofit organization supporting women entering or re-entering the workforce.

 1982 – Kathy Keeley and Arvonne Fraser establish WEDCO (Women's Economic Development Corporation), a nonprofit organization supporting women in starting their own businesses.

 1989 – Making history as the first Twin Cities nonprofit merger, CHART and WEDCO become WomenVenture.

 1992 – WomenVenture begins providing microloans to women.